-Recently the Lloyds Bank in the South Shields, the UK, had a terrible experience with its bird control method: bird netting.
+The Lloyds Bank in South Shields, the UK, had a terrible experience with its bird control method: bird netting.
 Two seagulls have been found dead on the rooftop of the building next to a seriously injured pigeon.
 This story gave us the input to write about bird control netting and its pros and cons.

-“The nets are killing our wildlife.
+“The bird nets are killing our wildlife.
 There needs to be an alternative.
-It was horrible to see the bodies of two dead birds on the roof and the pigeon distressed.” – said Lisa when being interviewed.
-The issue has been raised at the bank, that is now looking for other, less harmful bird control solutions.
-“We are aware of the concerns regarding the nets and are looking at alternative options as a priority.” – said a spokesman for Lloyds Bank.
-You can read the full story here.
+It was horrible to see the bodies of two dead birds on the roof, and the pigeon distressed.” – said Lisa when being interviewed.
+The issue has been raised at the bank, which is now looking for other, less harmful bird control solutions.

 Why Bird Netting Can Be Dangerous